-There are limited opportunities for additional paths in the wood and the step gradients severely limit the provision of disabled access facilities.
-However there are opportunities to try and encourage greater use of the woodland as a resource for tenants at Aaron House care home adjacent to the woodland.
+Due to the site's ASNW status and general formation, there are limited opportunities for additional paths in the wood and the steep gradients severely limit the provision of disabled access facilities.
+However, there are opportunities to try and encourage greater use of the woodland as a resource for tenants at Aaron House care home adjacent to the woodland.